MiriamLL/GermanNorthSea/README.md

 The goal is provide easy access to shapefiles of the North Sea

-All shapefiles are in CRS 3035.
+Most shapefiles are in CRS 3035.

 ## Installation